 - A. Pursuant to R.I.
-Gen. Laws § 39-1-27.7(e) and § 39-1-27.7.1, the distribution company shall have an opportunity to earn a shareholder incentive that is dependent on its performance in implementing the approved Annual Plan and is in alignment with any formal Performance Incentive Guidance provided by the Commission. - i The distribution company, in consultation with the Council, will propose in its Three-Year Plan and subsequent Annual Plans a Performance Incentive (PI) Plan that is designed to promote superior distribution company performance in cost-effectively and efficiently securing for all customers all prudent and reliable efficiency, conservation and/or system reliability procurement resources that are lower cost than supply. - ii.
-The PI should be structured to reward program performance that makes significant progress in securing all prudent and reliable cost-effective efficiency and conservation resources that are lower cost than supply while, at the same time, ensuring that those resources are secured as efficiently as possible. - iii.
+Gen. Laws § 39-1-27.7(e) and § 39-1-27.7.1, the distribution company shall have an opportunity to earn a shareholder incentive that is dependent on its performance in implementing the approved Annual Plan. - i.
+The distribution company, in consultation with the Council, will propose in its Three-Year Plan and subsequent Annual Plans a Performance Incentive (PI) Plan that is designed to promote superior distribution company performance in costeffectively and efficiently securing for customers all efficiency resources lower cost than supply. - ii.
+The PI should be structured to reward program performance that makes significant progress in securing all cost-effective efficiency resources that are lower cost than supply while, at the same time, ensuring that those resources are secured as efficiently as possible. - iii.
 The distribution company PI model currently in place in Rhode Island should be reviewed by the distribution company and the Council.
 The distribution company and Council shall also review incentive programs and designs in other jurisdictions, including those with penalties and increasing levels of incentives based on higher levels of performance. - iv.
-The PI may provide incentives for other objectives that are consistent with the goals, including, but not limited to, comprehensiveness; equitability for all customers equity; lifetime net benefits; increased customer access to capital; and market transformation. - C. The PI should be sufficient to provide a high level of motivation for excellent distribution company performance annually and over the three-year period of the Three-Year Plan, but structured so that customers receive most of the benefit from energy efficiency implementation. - D. The PI shall state clearly each specific objective it is designed to direct the distribution company to achieve and the reason it a PI is needed to do so.
-The design of the PI shall be clear and focused, have clear metrics for determining performance, not Page | 8 duplicate incentives, and not provide multiple or different incentives for attaining the same objective.
-The PI shall be coordinated with Company earnings from other regulated utility business activities.
+The PI may provide incentives for other objectives that are consistent with the goals, including, but not limited to, comprehensiveness; customer equity; lifetime net benefits; increased customer access to capital; and market transformation. - B. The PI should be sufficient to provide a high level of motivation for excellent distribution company performance annually and over the three-year period of the Three-Year Plan, but structured so that customers receive most of the benefit from energy efficiency implementation. - C. The PI shall state clearlyeach specific objective it is designed to direct the distribution company to achieve and the reason it is needed to do so.
+The design of the PI shall be clear and focused, have clear metrics for determining performance, not duplicate incentives, and not provide multiple or different incentives for attaining the same objective.

-Commented [BT(22]: This is an unedited placeholder.
+Commented [BT(21]: This is an unedited placeholder.
 The PUC expects to adopt applicable principles soon.